andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 ```

 Unlike the previous example, we need to inject the event emitter in the machine.
-As a matter of fact, the `ChessBoard` stateless React component, exposes an `onSquareClick` handler which is run when a player clicks on a board square.
+As a matter of fact, the `ChessBoard` stateless React component exposes an `onSquareClick` handler which is run when a player clicks on a board square.
 We thus need to pass the `click` event to the machine and to do so we need to access the machine's event emitter.
 In the previous example, as we were the author of the rendering component, we injected directly the event emitter as property of the component.
 We cannot do that here as we cannot (and should not) modify the source code for `ChessBoard`:

 ```js
 const onSquareClickFactory = memoize(function (eventEmitter){